 2. A Modern Approach to Classical Guitar by Charles Duncan

 This is a famous book from way back when.
 Book 1 is what I’m recommending for beginners needing a firm grasp of basics.
 This book explains such fundamentals as free stroke and rest stroke, time signatures, melody with bass accompaniment very well.
 It also teaches you standard notation and practicing on open strings.
-You can pick up your copy from the SheetMusicPlus website.
+You can get it from the SheetMusicPlus website.

 Theory basics are at a minimum.
 Subjects such as interpretation are non-existent.
 Matters of technique, while adequate for a total beginner, are not exactly in line with modern methods.
 Where the book shines is in the choice of pieces to play.

 The Duncan method lists familiar melodies where possible.
 It has an extensive collection of melodies.
-The 43 familiar melodies used in this method are used to help introduce new rhythms, notes, and accompaniment styles throughout the method.
+The 43 familiar melodies in this method help introduce new rhythms, notes, and accompaniment styles throughout the method.
 This kindles the pre-existing musical knowledge already in a student and puts it to good use.

 It is a great teaching device (something you will not find in Shearer’s method, for instance).